databrary/policies/definitions.md

 An individual who has been approved for access to Databrary under the sponsorship and supervision of an *Authorized Researcher*.

+Suggestions to disambiguate from "Sponsored" research: Designated Researcher, Associate Researcher

 #### Research Staff

 Persons authorized by the *Authorized Researcher's* *Institution*, excluding the *Authorized Researcher* or any *Sponsored Researcher* under the *Authorized Researcher’s* supervision, who will have access to *Data*. *Research Staff* include project staff or students conducting dissertation or thesis research.